krispaks/AngularJsTypescript/README.md

 * "run" AngularJsTypescript>gulp startup - transfers files from bower_component and node_modules to assets and lib folders respectively
 * go to folder AngularJsTypescript\wwwroot
 * "run" AngularJsTypescript\wwwroot>live-server - this should automatically load up the index.html file
+* to open jasmine testing html page - browse to index-test.html